Richitt/pizza/README.md

 This will require mongoDB to be installed in order to work. https://www.mongodb.com/docs/manual/installation/ - simply installing this and having it run should be enough for the backend to work.

+In addition, npm will obviously be needed and installed.